mh-yan/evo_cppn_material/README.md

 - FEniCS / Dolfin
 - `cvxopt` (for some homogenization utilities)

-Optional dependencies for the injector-related workflows include:

-- Gmsh
-- `mpi4py`

 Because this is a research codebase with several experimental branches, dependency management is partly workflow-specific.
 For the metamaterial experiments, the most important requirement is a working **FEniCS/Dolfin** environment.

 ## Installation